 And those typically are the joy, warmth, and safety of a community.
 These emotions are important parts of Coca-Cola’s brand positioning.

 SEO campaigns are a course of coordinated actions to improve the search engine ranking of a website.

-By improving the search engine ranking, your website can get to the first page of the search engine results page (SERP) and take advantage of the organic traffic potential (and that’s over 99% of searchers’ clicks, according to this study).
+By improving the search engine ranking, your website can get to the first page of the search engine results page (SERP) and take advantage of the organic traffic potential.

-To illustrate, ranking number #1 for the keyword “backlink checker” and related keywords (like “check backlinks” or “free backlinks checker”) can drive an estimated 14K visits monthly from organic search alone.
+To illustrate, ranking number #1 for the keyword “backlink checker” and related keywords (like “check backlinks” or “free backlinks checker”) can drive an estimated 14K visits monthly from organic search alone, without any ad spend.

 Because search engines like Google use many ranking factors, SEO campaigns can target one or multiple factors to achieve their goal.

 Here are some of the known ranking factors: